andrewconnell/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 1. Return to Visual Studio, with the web project created earlier opened.
 Stop the debugger.

-1. Open the `/Views/Connector/Setup.cshtml` file
+1. Open the `/Views/Connector/Setup.cshtml` file.

 1. Modify the `Register Office365` button's html to include the connector id and ngrok Https url from above.
 The **id** replaces `[ApplicationID]` and the ngrok Https url replaces `[NGROK_HTTPS]`.